YigitAsik/yigitasik.github.io/_pages/about.md

 permalink: /about/
 ---

 Hello!
 I'm Yiğit, though many people call me Yigas—a nickname blending my first and last names.
-I hold a degree in English Literature, but I currently work as a data scientist at a private bank in Istanbul.
+I hold a degree in English Literature, but I currently work as a data scientist at DenizBank in Istanbul.
 In my free time, I dive into basketball data, exploring patterns and creating statistical models.

 ## The Start